mas-bandwidth/gafferongames/content/post/integration_basics.md

             float dv;      // dv/dt = acceleration
         };

-Next we need a function to advance the physics state ahead from t to t+dt using one set of derivatives, and once there recalculate the derivatives at this new state:
+Next we need a function to advance the physics state ahead from t to t+dt using one set of derivatives, and once there, recalculate the derivatives at this new state:

         Derivative evaluate( const State & initial,
                              double t,